almitrad/Java-Practice/README.md

 # Java-Practice
-A collection of coding problems I've attempted just for fun or for self-improvement!
+A collection of coding problems I've attempted from LeetCode just for fun and for some self-learning!